- Search The Registry

 - My Account

 From Riverside, California, Bobby Lee Bonds was the Southern California High School Athlete of the Year in 1964.
 He was then signed by the San Francisco Giants to play professional baseball.
 That same year his sister, Rosie, was a track star on the American 1964 Olympic team.
-By the middle of the 1968 season, Bobby was with the big league club, blasting a Grand Slam in his first major league game.
+By the middle of the 1968 season, Bobby was with the big league club, hitting a Grand Slam in his first major league game.
 In 1969, he was the starting right fielder, playing to the left of Willie Mays.

 Bonds also had a great arm and averaged 10 assists in his 11-year career.
 For the five-season stretch of 1969-1973, Bonds ranked first in the NL in runs; second in doubles, extra-base hits, and total bases; third in steals, games played, and at-bats; fourth in hits; and fifth in home runs.
 He was a two-time NL All-Star and three-time Gold Glove winner.
 Yet, after the 1974 season, he was dealt to the Yankees for Bobby Murcer, also an All-Star outfielder.